thierryguyot/ServoPWM/README.md

 # OctoPrint-PWM-ServoControl

-Control a servo motor via P>M in OctoPrint !
+Control a servo motor via PWM in OctoPrint !

 ## Setup